materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

-## Superconductivity Dataset
+## Superconductivity Estimation

-This data set has been provided by external collaborators and therefore the methodology may slightly differ.
-Full details are availible in the publication[^1].
+This dataset extends the base dataset (PBEsol-v1) and therefore the methodology may slightly differ.
+Full details are available in the publication[^1].

 A high-throughput computational search for novel phonon-mediated superconductors, starting from the Materials Cloud 3-dimensional structure database of experimentally known inorganic stoichiometric compounds.
 The Allen-Dynes critical temperature ($T_{c}$) was calculated for 4533 non-magnetic metals using a direct and progressively finer sampling of the electron-phonon couplings.
 For the candidates with the largest $T_{c}$, A process of automated Wannierizations and electron-phonon interpolations was used to identify the most promising 250 dynamically stable structures.
 For these structures, spectral functions, superconducting bandgaps, and isotropic Migdal-Eliashberg critical temperatures were calculated.

 ### Motivation

-Superconductors play an importantly role in many modern technologies, finding applications in magnetic resonance imaging, maglev trans and large-scale research infrastructure.
+Superconductors play an important role in many modern technologies, finding applications in magnetic resonance imaging, maglev trains and large-scale research infrastructure.
 While many superconductors have been discovered, high temperature superconductors remain elusive, often facing practical challenges such as synthetic difficulty or instability under ambient pressures.

 The theoretical background for understanding high temperature superconductivity is still an active area of research and the importance on electron-phonon interactions cannot be understated.
-Since the materials cloud three-dimensional database (MC3D) provides over a large dataset of characterized it serves as a foundation for performaning high accuracy electron-phonon calculations on known materials.
+Since the materials cloud three-dimensional database (MC3D) provides over a large dataset of characterized it serves as a foundation for performing high accuracy electron-phonon calculations on known materials.

 ---